solve-ease/community-website/README.md

 # Community Website
-Built By community for the community
+Built By community for the commun

 ## Description
 A platform where students and coders can collaborate and work on different projects.
 This website facilitates project management, communication, and collaboration among students.